pybamm-team/pybamm.org/content/news/2024/11/21/pybamm-24.11.md

 ### JAX Solver
 _Implemented by [Brady Planden (University of Oxford)](https://github.com/BradyPlanden)_

-The JAX Solver has been refactored for improve performance.
+The JAX Solver has been refactored to improve its performance.
 The default method is now `"BDF"` which has better performance than the previous default `"RK45"`.
 Bugs related to calculating sensitivities have now been fixed too.
-For more details please see this [example script](https://github.com/pybamm-team/PyBaMM/blob/develop/examples/scripts/multiprocess_jax_solver.py).
+For more details please see this [example script](https://github.com/pybamm-team/PyBaMM/blob/v24.11.0/examples/scripts/multiprocess_jax_solver.py).

 ## DFN model for sodium-ion batteries
 _Implemented by [Ferran Brosa Planella (University of Warwick & Ionworks)](https://github.com/brosaplanella)_